MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - Temporary: EFI\boot\bootx64.efi
 - Permanent: EFI\Ubuntu\grubx64.efi (No Secure Boot Support)
 - Permanent: EFI\Ubuntu\shimx64.efi (Secure Boot Support)

+**OpenCore Implementation**

+`OpenCore`

+- Temporary: EFI\BOOT\BOOTx64.efi

+<p align="justify">While OpenCore is just a bootloader.
+This kind of stuffs is include with their own firmware.
+As a bootloader, portability is  on of the features to allow chainloader option.</p>

 ### 2.0 - SSDT